bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     \longdivws "11 4" {showanswer} (2,1)

-By default the "answer" is not set, in which case only the the dividend and divisor is to be shown.
+By default the "showanswer" is not set, in which case only the the dividend and divisor is to be shown.
+However, setting it to "1" will also show all the steps to achieve the answer.
 The "answercolor" can also be set which will be used to drawn everything that is related to the answer, including lines and text.

     \longdivws "11 4" {showanswer,answercolor:orange} (2,1)

+In the case where a step-by-step guide is designed, the "showsteps" can be set to an integer that is one or greater.
+By default it is set to 0 which shows all the steps.
+HOwever, if it is set to 1 then it only shows the first step.
+The following example shows the first and second step in getting the answer.
+The total number of the steps for a complete answer depends on the nature of the division.

+    \longdivws "11 4" {showanswer,answercolor:orange,showsteps:2} (2,1)

 Unlike the "multiws" operation, the "longdivws" operation does not scan the input for any appearances of decimal points---thus if